 \subsection{Unsupervised Feature Selection}

-Although the extracted features are interpretable and potentially useful for risk clustering, this study still develops a method to conduct unsupervised feature selection, thus key features are filtered and retained.
+Identifying the most useful features is also a necessary step.
 An optimal feature set is sufficiently informative for modelling, while reducing redundant, or useless information \cite{Zarshenas}.
-Benefits of key feature selection include simplification but pinpointing modelling, and better interpretability \cite{Guyon2003}.
-However, classical methods of feature selection are generally problematic in an unsupervised scenario, especially with imbalanced data.
+Benefits of key feature selection include simplification but pinpointing modelling, better interpretability \cite{Guyon2003}.
+However, classical feature selection methods are generally problematic in unsupervised learning, especially on imbalanced data.

-This study proposes elimination-based model reliance importance (EMRI) as an unsupervised feature selection criterion.
-EMRI firstly evaluates the performance impact of an individual feature onto a certain clustering model based on elimination importance, and then aggregate the elimination importance to produce the model-agnostic importance, which are illustrated as follows.
+This study develops an unsupervised feature selection method by elimination-based model reliance importance (EMRI).
+EMRI firstly evaluates the performance impact of an individual feature onto a certain clustering model based on feature elimination importance, and then aggregate the feature elimination importance to produce an model-agnostic importance.